DRIVER EDUCATION PROVIDER AND INSTRUCTOR ACT (EXCERPT)

 (d) Maintain the surety bond required under this section.

 (e) Require each of their designated representatives or coordinators to complete a criminal history check as described in section 29.

 (f) Provide the name and address of each designated representative or coordinator of the applicant, if applicable.

-(g) Provide the name, address, date of birth, and social security number of each owner or partner and, if a corporation, of each of the principal officers.
+(g) Provide the name, address, date of birth, and Social Security number of each owner or partner and, if a corporation, of each of the principal officers.

 (h) Provide a statement of the previous history, record, and associations of the applicant and of each owner, partner, officer, director, and designated representative or coordinator.
-The statement shall be sufficient to establish to the satisfaction of the secretary of state the business reputation and character of the applicant.
+The statement must be sufficient to establish to the satisfaction of the secretary of state the business reputation and character of the applicant.

 (i) Provide a statement indicating whether the applicant or its designated representative or coordinator has ever applied for a driver education provider certificate in this state or any other state, and the result of that application.

 (j) Provide a statement indicating whether the applicant or its designated representative or coordinator has ever been denied a driver education provider certificate or has ever been the holder of a certificate that was suspended or revoked.

 (k) If the applicant is a corporation or partnership, provide a statement indicating whether a partner, employee, officer, director, or its designated representative or coordinator has ever been denied a driver education provider certificate or has ever been the holder of a certificate that was suspended or revoked.

 (l) Certify that the applicant or another person named on the application is not acting as the alter ego of any other person or persons in seeking the certificate.
 For the purpose of this subdivision, "alter ego" means a person that acts for and on behalf of, or in the place of, another person for purposes of obtaining a driver education provider certificate.